bmcgaughey1/DroneLidarCode/README.md

 -   [Lidar-derived metrics for upper 3m of individual tree crowns used to develop the RF classification model](extras/AdjustedField_T3_Training_TreeTops_AllPlots.csv)
+-   [Adjusted tree locations from Ally and Bob merged with field data.
+    Also includes some derived information for each tree](extras/AdjustedTrees_AllPlots.csv)

 The sample directory listing (dirlist.txt) file is meant to be an example.
 The folder names in the file match an external drive on my